 As well as age, each of these older drivers had five years’ no claims discount (NCD) and this also makes a significant difference to the cost of cover; so the sooner you take out your own policy, the sooner you will start to accumulate your own NCD.

 If you’re looking to take out a policy before December 21, 2012, when the EU gender directive kicks in, then it could be worthwhile adding a female as a named driver to the policy as this could net you even greater savings.
-For more information on why this is the case read my article, here.

 However, there may be a temptation to put one of your parents as the main driver and yourself as the named driver to get a cheaper quote but you should not do this under any circumstances.